Cold Front With Gusty Winds Will Arrive Just Before Start Of Spring

 Astronomical spring begins at 5:24 p.m. on Monday, March 20.

-It will be dry the next few days: partly sunny on Saturday, followed by mostly sunny skies on both Sunday, and Monday, the National Weather Service says.
+It will be dry the next few days: partly sunny on Saturday, with a high around 50, followed by mostly sunny skies on both Sunday, and Monday, with temps in the low 40s on Sunday and low 50s on Monday, the National Weather Service says.